syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-W> When you select an item programmatically when `SelectionMode` is none and when you select multiple items programmatically when `SelectionMode` is single or single deselect, exception will be thrown.
+W> If an item is selected programmatically when `SelectionMode` is `None` and if multiple items are programmatically selected when `SelectionMode` is `Single` or `SingleDeselect`, then exception will be thrown internally.

 ## Selected items